NCAS-VISION/VISION-toolkit-v2-development/docs/data_requirements.rst

      coordinate OR a parametric form which
      would become an auxiliary 4D coordinate.

-   * If the model data input is in PP format and has vertical coordinates defined parametrically in terms of an atmosphere hybrid height coordinate, the orography
+   * If the model dataset input is in PP format and has vertical coordinates defined parametrically in terms of an atmosphere hybrid height coordinate, the orography
      `needs to be known <https://cfconventions.org/cf-conventions/cf-conventions.html#atmosphere-hybrid-height-coordinate>`_